70 Harley Street

 There is no ‘cure’ for ADHD, but treatment is centred on managing the symptoms and minimising the difficulties that can arise as a result of this disorder.
 Treatment for ADHD can be medication, stimulants or non-stimulants, a talking based therapy, dietary and exercise intervention, or a combination of them all (the evidence for the latter two can vary).

-School will be contacted after the initial assessment ONLY if you are in agreement.
+(For children) school will be contacted after the initial assessment ONLY if you are in agreement.

 Weight and height taken.